 Once you’ve washed and dried your fabric, use your iron and iron board, and iron your fabric well to get all those creases out.
 Next step you have to measure and cut the fabric.

-You must add an extra half an inch for the hem, so you've to cut 18.5"x18.5".
+You must add an extra half an inch for the hem, so you have to cut 18.5″x18.5″.
 Take your ruler, rotary cutter or scissors, and pencil or chalk out.

 At first, on the underside of your fabric, measure half an inch from the edge and then mark a line there.
 Just fold your fabric on that line and iron it down.

 This is the last step, take your heat and bond hem tape and place it under your finished hem and then take your iron and iron it down.
 That’s it, you’ve done!